TL;DR

 It changes what "good execution" even means

 If a product has committee buying, guided activation, and a buyer-user split, then "good execution" does not mean copying a frictionless self-serve motion from a single-player product.
-It means building a system that respects how this product actually gets bought and proves value.

 It changes cross-functional alignment